TheEightBot/enterprise-application-patterns-using-maui/communicating_between_loosely_coupled_components.md

 **Tip:** Consider using immutable payload data

-Don\'t attempt to modify the payload data from within a callback delegate because several threads could be accessing the received data simultaneously.
+Don't attempt to modify the payload data from within a callback delegate because several threads could be accessing the received data simultaneously.
 In this scenario, the payload data should be immutable to avoid concurrency errors.